liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. seven day break from fighting would allow humanitarian groups to provide aid to civilians who are trapped by the clashes
 1. respiratory illnesses
 1. air quality alerts were issued in Montana and Colorado
-1. how has it been so far in your new job?
 1. how did you get into this
 1. the judge hoped he would one day feel remorse
 1. loved ones of the deceased